originalmoose/Typescript.Definitions.Tools/README.md

     public void ConfigureDefinitions(IDefinitionBuilder definitonBuilder)
     {
+    	/* Configure definitions here. */
     }

+# Installation NetCore 1.1

+After creating a new .Net core 1.1 application add the following to dependecies and tools in `project.json`

+    "Typescript.Definitions.Tools": "1.1.0-preview1"

+Create a new class and have it implement `ITypedef`, example below.

+    public class Typedef : ITypedef
+    {
+        public void Configure(IDefinitionBuilder builder)
+        {
+        	/* Configure definitions here. */
+        }
+    }

+# Definition Configuration

 Inside the ConfigureDefinitions method you can create any number of definiton files.
 There is only a single method on IDefinitionBuilder `AddDefinition` you can use it like so.

     definitionBuilder.AddDefinition(